 "Don't think of it as planned sex," Ruffing says.
 "Think of it as a date night."

 Have the right supplies.
-If you're a woman, RA can cause vaginal dryness that makes intercourse painful.
+Rheumatoid arthritis can cause vaginal dryness that makes sex painful for women.
 "Lubricants can be a good friend if you have RA," Ruffing says.

 Rest beforehand.
-A nap might not seem sexy, but it can help lessen fatigue, and that can make sex better.
-Ruffing suggests making a nap part of your pre-sex ritual.
-Once you link it with sex, taking a nap can actually help get you in the mood.
+A nap might not seem sexy, but it can help you feel less tired, and that can make sex better.
+Ruffing suggests you make a nap part of your pre-sex ritual.
+Once you link it with fun in the bedroom, taking a short snooze can help get you in the mood.